Toggle: English / Spanish

 If the seizure ends quickly, drive the child to an emergency room when it is over.

-Call or see the health care provider if other symptoms occur before or after the seizure, such as:
+Call or see the provider if other symptoms occur before or after the seizure, such as:

 Because febrile seizures can be the first sign of illness, it is often not possible to prevent them.
 A febrile seizure does not mean that your child is not getting the proper care.

-Occasionally, a health care provider will prescribe diazepam to prevent or treat febrile seizures that occur more than once.
-However, no medication is completely effective in preventing febrile seizures.
+Occasionally, a provider will prescribe a medicine called diazepam to prevent or treat febrile seizures that occur more than once.
+However, no drug is completely effective in preventing febrile seizures.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.